rmetzler/bliki/wiki/mysql/choose-something-else.md

   views to avoid the problems with "real" views.
     * It also effectively means triggers can't be used to emulate `CHECK` constraints and other consistency features.
-    * Code to maintain materialized views is also finnicky and hard to get "right", especially if the view includes aggregates or interesting joins over its source data.
+    * Code to maintain materialized views is also finicky and hard to get "right", especially if the view includes aggregates or interesting joins over its source data.
 I hope you enjoy debugging MySQL's procedural SQL…